ddt3/autohotkey4me/README.md

 ## autohotkey4me

-This is a private repository for my own autohotkeyscripts.
+This is a private repository for my own autohotkey scripts.

 I doubt that there is anything anyone else can use but if so: be my guest<br>